Completion of payment for registration indicates your acceptance of the Terms and Conditions.

-Use the proofing opportunity during registration to ensure there are no mistakes in the information you are providing us.
-It is still the responsibility of the participant to ensure this is correct at the point of registration.
+Please check all copy for your event details to ensure there are no mistakes in the information you are providing us.
+It is your responsibility to ensure this is correct at the point of registration.

 You are responsible for obtaining the proper and relevant rights and permissions to perform or adapt work that is under copyright from the author, literary agent or publisher of the work.
 These details can usually be found on the inside cover or first pages of the script.
 Make sure that you have informed the relevant contacts if this applies to your event.
 Brighton Fringe are not liable for any breaches of copyright.